Attica Zoological Park: History

 The zoo, opened its doors to the public in May 2000, initially as a bird park, hosting the third-largest bird collection in the world featuring 1100 birds of 300 species, farm animals for the younger visitors and three very impressive walk-in aviaries – miniatures of three continents (Africa, Asia and the Americas) in which visitors can walk and admire the relevant bird fauna and flora.

 World of Reptiles was added in April 2001, followed by Greek Forest in 2002, the African Savannah exhibit in 2003, a big cat exhibit and expansion of the African Savannah in 2004, a monkey exhibit in 2005, Land of the Cheetah, a chimpanzee (two of which came from ZooParc de Beauval) a siamang gibbons exhibit, and a desert exhibit (with Bactrian camels and Somali wild asses) in 2008.

 In 2010, the zoo opened a dolphinarium and added two male southern white rhinos, that came from Whipsnade Zoo in England.
 In 2005, the zoo began to run daily shows featuring birds of prey.
 In 2010 the zoo began shows with its newly installed dolphinarium showing sea-lions and dolphins gathering both negative criticism and reactions from institutions and citizens.

 In February 2010, Atu, a zoo-born pygmy hippopotamus, that was born in February 2009, was transferred to Duisburg Zoo in Germany, after a request by the EEP representative.
 The breeding of this species is highly important due to the fact that the birth rate of male hippos has fallen in contrast to the female one.
 Moreover, death rates amount to 30% within the first 60 days of their birth.
 His parents came from Edinburgh Zoo and from Aalborg Zoo.
 The zoo received the pair in November 2004, and since then three calves have been born to this pairing.
 The first one being also a male that was sent to Zurich Zoo and the last one being a female named Matima, that died a month and a half later due to a sudden pulmonary edema.

 In January 2025, the zoo announced the transfer of its five dolphins to a Florida aquarium.
-In May 2025, the dolphins will be transferred to Clearwater Marine Aquarium.
+In May 2025, the dolphins will be transferred to the Clearwater Marine Aquarium.